avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 This is where stemming and lemmatization may be beneficial.
 Stemming and Lemmatization are two separate approaches for stripping a term within a document so that a document matrix is reduced and thus the complexity of data decreases.
 Reducing size and complexity of a model is beneficial for achieving model accuracy and for reducing computationally memory and time.

-Two approaches to reducing the term: Stemming and Lemmatization.

 ### Stemming

 **Stemming** is a text processing method in which a term is reduced to its "stem" or simplest form through the removal of suffixes from the term such as (-ED, -ING, -ION, -IONS, -S).
 Suffixes are removed specifically for IR performance, not for linguistic meaning (Porter, 1980).